 The hospital can be a scary place, especially for children.
 Whether it’s routine lab work to help manage a chronic illness, stitches, or something as simple as a flu shot, kids would rather be anywhere but the hospital.
-Reducing pain and anxiety during these stressful medical situations is a top priority at Pullman Regional Hospital.

 The use of non-pharmacological distraction techniques has proven to effectively manage these experiences, from blowing bubbles and reading books, to utilizing technology like iPads.
 Most recently, Pullman Regional Hospital began using Virtual Reality (VR) devices, thanks to the work of the Center for Learning & Innovation and grant funds from the Auxiliary.

 Research shows that the use of VR for pediatric distraction is highly effective.
 It’s unique from other forms of distraction as it simultaneously engages multiple senses and requires undivided attention, keeping a child’s mind engaged and distracted from the procedure.